UniversalDependencies/docs/_u-feat/Style.md

 This indicates a distinctive morphological or spelling choice for added expressiveness (with respect to pronunciation or meaning).

-In the case of an expressive spelling variant, this feature should be paired with a `CorrectForm` in the `MISC` field, as explained in [the page on typos](/u/overview/typos.html).
+In the case of an expressive spelling variant, this feature should be paired with a `CorrectForm` in the MISC column, as explained in [the page on typos](/u/overview/typos.html).
 `Style=Expr` should not apply if the variant differs from the canonical spelling only in capitalization, or is an abbreviation or typo.